Miscellaneous Tools¶

 Geographic Coordinate Conversion¶

-The Fortran programs ll2xy.x
+The Fortran programs ll2xy.x and xy2ll.x can project and inversely

 project the geographic and Cartesian coordinates with the same algorithm

-.
-These tools are provided for OpenSWPC
+as OpenSWPC.
+These tools are provided for OpenSWPC version 3.0 or

 later.

-: a waveform conversion tool from 2D to 3D¶
+wvconv.x: a waveform conversion tool from 2D to 3D¶

 New in version 5.2